Covid Re-opening FAQ's

 Adult £7.50, Concession £6.50, U16 £4.00, Family £20

 We encourage all our visitors to use contactless payments during their time with us.
 If you book online you get a 25% discount.

 What can I expect when I visit?

-If you only wish to visit the garden you may purchase tickets at the kiosk, and then will be able to visit the gardens.
+If you only wish to visit the garden you may purchase tickets at the kiosk, you will then be able to visit the gardens.
 We will issue you with a guide to gardens that will suggest a one-way route around it.

-When you have finished looking around the gardens you must exit through the stable yard to the High Street.
+When you have finished looking around the gardens we advise you exit through the stable yard to the High Street.

 What other measures will be in place around the house.

 As well as a one way system we have a few measures in place to keep you and our staff safe.